jacquesjeanelia/RISC-V-CPU/README.md

 Overview of Project

 This project is the implementation of a fully pipelined CPU using Verilog HDL.
 The name of the core module is CPU_pipelined.
-The design includes sequential logic for the flow of instructions through IF, ID, EX, MEM, and WB stages while handling hazards via forwarding, hazard detection unit, and stalling mechanisms.
+The design includes sequential logic for the flow of instructions through the IF, ID, EX, MEM, and WB stages while handling hazards via the forwarding unit, hazard detection unit, and stalling mechanisms.

 Supported Instruction Set

-The processor supports the RV32I Base Integer Instruction Set, which defines all the arithmetic, logical, data transfer, and control flow instructions necessary to provide a basis for a RISC-V core.
+The processor supports the RV32I Base Integer Instruction Set, which defines all the arithmetic, logical, data transfer, and control flow instructions necessary for a RISC-V core.

 How the Program Works (Execution Instructions)

-Load Project:
+Load Project
 Place all necessary Verilog files into the Vivado environment.

-Run Simulation:
+Run Simulation
-Perform simulation on the testbench file named CPU_tb.v.
+Run the simulation on the testbench file CPU_tb.v.

-Memory Initialization:
+Memory Initialization

-The program instructions, in machine code form, need to be set in the unified memory from 0–31.
+Program instructions (machine code) must be placed in unified memory addresses 0–31.

-The data initialization should be done separately, from 32–63.
+Data must be initialized separately in addresses 32–63.

-Observe Results:
+Observe Results
-Run the simulation and use the waveform viewer to observe key signals.
+Use the waveform viewer to observe key signals during simulation.

 What Works

-All the implemented functionalities are verified and work perfectly.
-This includes:
+All the implemented functionalities are verified and work correctly:

-The implementation of the pipeline stages: IF/ID, ID/EX, EX/MEM, MEM/WB registers.
+Full implementation of pipeline stages: IF/ID, ID/EX, EX/MEM, MEM/WB.

-Correct computation and updating of the PC, incrementing by four using the components of the RCA.
+Correct computation and update of the PC (increments by 4 using RCA components).

-The forwarding unit logic correctly calculates forwarding signals such that, by forwarding data from later pipeline stages to the ALU inputs, most data hazards are prevented.
+Forwarding unit correctly generates forward signals to prevent most RAW data hazards by forwarding data from later pipeline stages to ALU inputs.

-The stall logic correctly inserts bubbles by preventing the PC and IF/ID from loading on the particular RAW hazard that appears when the destination register is not zero (ID_EX_Rd).
+Stall logic correctly inserts pipeline bubbles when a load-use RAW hazard occurs and the destination register is not zero (ID_EX_Rd).

-The control unit, immediate generator, and ALU operations are implemented correctly according to the fields in decoded instructions.
+Control unit, immediate generator, and ALU operations behave according to instruction decoding.

-The write-back stage correctly selects the final data — either the memory output or the ALU output via RB_mux — to be written back to the register file, including special cases like auipc, lui, jal, and jalr.
+Write-back stage correctly selects memory output or ALU output via RB_mux, including special handling for auipc, lui, jal, jalr.

-Branch control logic determines the next PC address based on instruction requirements and ALU flags.
+Branch control logic correctly determines the next PC based on ALU flags and instruction specifications.

 Limitations

-Typical problems that are usually associated with pipelined CPU implementations include:
+Typical problems associated with pipelined CPU designs include:

-Scope of the Instruction Set:
+1. Scope of the Instruction Set

-The processor is a strict implementation of the RV32I Base Integer Instruction Set.
+The processor strictly implements the RV32I Base Integer Instruction Set only.
-We do not support compressed instructions, nor do we have hardware or control logic for multiplication and division.
+Compressed instructions, multiplication, and division instructions are not supported.

-Branch Prediction:
+2. Branch Prediction

-The design does not use dynamic branch prediction mechanisms.
+The design does not include dynamic branch prediction.
-We instead assume a default behavior of branches and continue to fetch instructions sequentially.
+Instructions are fetched sequentially by default.
-The actual outcome is resolved later in the EX/MEM stage using PCSrc and ALU flags.
+The actual branch outcome is resolved in the EX/MEM stage using the PCSrc signal.
-If the assumption was wrong, the next instruction in IF/ID is replaced with a bubble.
+If the prediction was incorrect, the IF/ID instruction is replaced with a bubble.

-Structural Hazard:
+3. Structural Hazard

-Since the design uses one unified memory for both instructions and data, a structural hazard occurs when IF needs to fetch an instruction while MEM needs to perform a data read/write.
+A unified memory is used for both instruction and data storage.
+This causes a structural hazard when:

+IF needs to fetch an instruction and

+MEM performs a data read/write in the same cycle.

+When this conflict occurs:

-The conflict signal is asserted when MEM requires memory access.
+The conflict signal is asserted.

+MEM access is prioritized.

-In this case, MEM is prioritized, and IF is stalled by inhibiting the PC register load signal, delaying the next instruction fetch.
+The IF stage is stalled by preventing the PC from updating.

+The next instruction fetch is delayed until memory is free.